-&lt;sup>1 If you have questions about whether a specific passenger rail service is or is not "commuter rail" or "intercity passenger rail," please contact the Bureau.
+1If you have questions about whether a specific passenger rail service is or is not "commuter rail" or "intercity passenger rail," please contact the Bureau.

-▼ 4.5: What is the definition of "intercity bus?"
+4.5) What is the definition of "intercity bus"?

-The term "intercity bus" may reasonably be understood to have the same meaning as it is defined in FTA's National Transit Database Reporting Policy Manual.
-Per the NTD Reporting Policy Manual, "intercity bus" is public or private bus services that provide regularly scheduled service that is open to the public using over-the-road buses that operate with limited stops between two urbanized areas or that connect rural areas to an urbanized area.
-FTA defines "intercity bus" service as bus service where 50 percent or more of the passengers do not make a same-day return trip.
+The term "intercity bus" is understood to have the same meaning as it is defined in FTA's National Transit Database Reporting Policy Manual.
+"Intercity bus" is public or private bus services that provide regularly scheduled service that is open to the public using over-the-road buses that operate with limited stops between two urbanized areas or that connect rural areas to an urbanized area, and where 50 percent or more of the passengers do not make a same-day return trip.

-▼ 4.6: What is the definition of "intermodal?"
+4.6) What is the definition of "intermodal"?

-The term "intermodal" means the ability to connect more than one means or mode of transportation.
-In the context of the TIFIA TOD statute, the term "intermodal facility" might reasonably be understood to mean a facility that connects at least one of the other three modes listed before it in the statute, i.e., "fixed-guideway transit," "passenger rail," or "intercity bus."
+The term "intermodal" is understood to mean the ability to connect more than one means or mode of transportation.
+In the context of the TIFIA TOD statute, the term "intermodal facility" is understood to mean a facility that connects at least one of the other three modes listed before it in the statute, i.e., "fixed-guideway transit," "passenger rail," or "intercity bus."